Convenience store chain Co-op is extending its pay-in-aisle technology trial as cash continues to fall out of favour

 The use of contactless, cards and other payment methods now accounts for more than one in two transactions.

-The Co-op has extended its pay-in-aisle trial after first unveiling the in-store technology in early 2018.
+has extended its pay-in-aisle trial after first unveiling the in-store technology in early 2018.
 The technology sits along existing payment methods – including cashiers and self-scan tills – to provide added choice, speed, ease and convenience, especially at busier times.

 The app enables customers to scan products on their own device as they walk around the store, with the cost of the shop deducted from their Apple or Google Pay account with the touch of a button.